Spain says it respects Morocco's restriction on sea travel | Business

 Spain says it respects Morocco's restriction on sea travel

-Spain respects a decision made by Morocco to restrict sea travel between both countries during the summer as it was based on health criteria, the government's spokeswoman Maria Jesus Montero said on Tuesday.
-Between 3 million and 3.5 million Moroccans residing in Europe usually make the crossing each summer, many of them through southern ports from Spain, and Spanish authorities take measures to help them.
+Spain respects Morocco's decision to restrict sea travel between the two countries during the summer as it was based on health criteria, the government spokeswoman said on Tuesday.
+Between 3 million and 3.5 million Moroccans living in Europe usually make the crossing each summer, many of them through southern ports from Spain, and Spanish authorities take measures to help them.

-Spain respects a decision made by Morocco to restrict sea travel between both countries during the summer as it was based on health criteria, the government's spokeswoman Maria Jesus Montero said on Tuesday.
+Spain respects Morocco's decision to restrict sea travel between the two countries during the summer as it was based on health criteria, the government spokeswoman said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)